Sadie has been a proud stepmother for over 25 years. She writes about blended family issues and modern family dynamics.

 Wednesday Martin's Stepmonster: A New Look at Why Real Stepmother Think, Feel, and Act the Way We Do is a groundbreaking book that exposes some uncomfortable truths left unsaid by so many of the parenting resource books that have come before.
 For example, through insightful, candid interviews, Martin points out that stepmothers don’t always bond with their stepkids right away.
 But that doesn't mean the stepmother (or the stepkids) are unlovable.

 The book has a unique way of getting to the bottom of why stepmothers feel and behave the way they do.
-The books reads as:
+The book is:

 Don’t be surprised if while reading Stepmonster, you have the urge to jump up and shout, “A-ha!
 I knew it!
 I’m not crazy!"